-The first right-hand side is the negative Kullback-Leibler divergence between the variational approximation q and the intractable posterior p, and the second right-hand side is called the expected reconstruction error, which is referred to as the cross-entropy.
-The prior distribution of each dimension of $\bf{z}$ follows a standard Gaussian distribution.
-The posterior distribution of $\bf{z}$ given ${\bf{x}}^{(i)}$ $({\bf{z}}|{\bf{x}}^{(i)})$ follows a Gaussian distribution with mean vector ${\bf{\mu}}^{(i)}$ and covariance matrix $diag(\sigma_{1}^{2},\cdots,\sigma_{d}^{2})^{(i)}$.
-Meanwhile, all dimensions of $\bf{z}$ and ${\bf{z}}|{\bf{x}}^{(i)}$ are mutually independent.
-Let J be the dimensionality of $\bf{z}$; then the Kullback-Leibler divergence simplifies to
+The first term on the right-hand side is the negative Kullback-Leibler divergence between the posterior variational approximation $q({\bf{z}}|{\bf{x}})$ and a prior distribution $\bf{z}$ which is selected to be a standard Gaussian distribution.
+The second term on the right-hand side is denoted as the expected reconstruction log-likelihood, and is referred to as the cross-entropy.
+Let $J$ be the dimensionality of $\bf{z}$; then the Kullback-Leibler divergence simplifies to